Aldi’s mega pet event is back and there’s a memory foam dog bed

-Aldi’s mega pet event is back for 2022 and there’s a memory foam dog bed
+Aldi’s mega pet event is back today and there’s a memory foam dog bed

 Treat your furry friend to a cosy place to snuggle up to toys, or even a stylish coat